naireXone/naireXone/README.md

 ## Hi, I'm Ernest 👋

-I'm a software developer focused on building small, practical projects using HTML, CSS, and JavaScript.
-I build interactive web projects with an emphasis on clean structure, clarity, and core fundamentals
+I'm a software developer with a background in systems support, and software testing.
+I am currently focused on building small, practical projects using HTML, CSS, and JavaScript with an emphasis on clean structure, clarity, and core fundamentals.

 ### 🔧 What I do
 - Build interactive UI components with vanilla JavaScript